On the group of self-homotopy equivalences of an $F_{0}$-Space: Abstract

 \section{Abstract}

-Let $X$ be an $F_0-$space and let $\E_{\#}(X) $ be the subgroup of homotopy classes of homotopy self-equivalences of $X$ inducing the identity on $\pi_{*}(X)$.
-The aim of this paper is to prove that $\E_{\#}(X) $ is finite.
+In \cite{G}, G. Lupton conjectured that the group of self-homotopy equivalences of an $F_0$-space inducing the identity on the homotopy groups is finite.
+Thus, the aim of this paper is to establish this conjecture.